This newsletter contains information that will (hopefully) help you grade more efficiently.

 Tips and Tricks

 - Save your feedback SOMEWHERE.
-I use Evernote, but you could use a word doc, excel spreadsheet or OneNote.
+I use OneDrive, but you could use a word doc, excel spreadsheet, Evernote, OneNote, or something else entirely.
 You will need your feedback multiple times this semester and if you ever teach the course again.
 I also save any comments I make, because, chances are, I'll need that comment again.
-Here's the EverNote page for the first FRQ in my course (I have a picture of the College Board feedback, some HTML that I like to post for the students, the breakdown of the points, and comments I've left students): https://www.evernote.com/l/AEL0Edi-APFF2LlR0Fc_5QvYhNwq6nOVGaQ
+Here's my OneDrive page for the first lab in my course: Science Inquiry Lab

-- Someone once told me to save all of your discussion replies (I keep them in the same Evernote page as the feedback for that discussion).
-They mentioned that Discussions are 5% of the grade, so they should take about 5% of your time.
+- Someone once told me to save all of your discussion replies (I keep them in the same OneNote page as the feedback for that discussion).
+They mentioned that Discussions are 10% of the grade, so they should take about 10% of your time.
 You do not have to create a new reply for every student, but every student should not get the same reply either.
 They are meant to mimic in-class discussions.
 Sometimes, when I was teaching in the face-to-face classroom, students would have similar answers to a problem and I'd reply with a similar answer.
 So save your responses.
 Then you won't have to recraft a new response each time.
 You will have a repository of well-written replies for common student answers to the discussion.
-Here's an example of the EverNote page for the first "real" discussion in my AP Env.
-Sci. class to give you an idea of what my EverNote pages look like: https://www.evernote.com/shard/s66/sh/88a31510-596e-4c7f-9c52-8bffe0c6ca49/2f4921eb4432b3465fac63ff04c92c0c
+Here's an example of the OneNote page for the first "real" discussion in my AP Env.
+Sci. class to give you an idea: Top 10 Environmental Problems